radio-aktywne/devcontainer-devcontainer/docs/docs/01-Index.md

 ## 💡 About

-This repository contains a [`Dev Container`](https://containers.dev) tailored for developing projects in [`radio-aktywne`](https://github.com/radio-aktywne).
+This repository contains a [`Dev Container`](https://containers.dev) tailored for developing devcontainers in [`radio-aktywne`](https://github.com/radio-aktywne).